KSRTC Terminal Complex Thiruvalla: History

 In 2006, the then Transport Minister and incumbent MLA of Thiruvalla, Mathew T. Thomas started a few bus terminal projects across the state.
 Work on the Thiruvalla terminal took off in August 2010.
 As part of this, KSRTC depot of Thiruvalla shifted operations temporarily to a ground near the Municipal Stadium.
 The project was a joint venture of Kerala State Road Transport Corporation and the Kerala Transport Development Finance Corporation (KTDFC) on Build–operate–transfer method.
-Mumbai-based Naresh builders undertook the project based on the design by the Thiruvananthapuram-based architect Koshy P. Alex of Vasthushilpalaya.
-KTDFC initially set the target completion date at August 31, 2013, However got delayed by two years due to political reasons.
+Mumbai-based Naresh Builders undertook the project based on the design by the Thiruvananthapuram-based architect Koshy P. Alex of Vasthushilpalaya.
+KTDFC initially set the target completion date at August 31, 2013; however, this got delayed by two years due to political reasons.
 The project was completed and opened to public on June 6, 2015.